 - Pull out the clean paw and dry with a towel.
 It comes out clean but sopping wet.

 - Repeat on the next paw.
 If the water turns too dirty, change it to rinse each remaining paw clean.

 How we tested it

 Courtesy Amy Shojai

-For my big dog Bravo, I tested the Mudbuster after a particularly rainy, muddy day.
-In the past, I’d used the hose on the back patio to rinse off his feet, and he hated the cold water.
+For my big dog Bravo, I tested the MudBuster after a particularly rainy, muddy day.
+In the past, I’d use the hose on the back patio to rinse off his feet, and he hated the cold water.
 So I filled the cup with lukewarm water to make the process less aggravating for him.